 - Offer not valid in the United States, Pakistan or Taiwan

 Why this offer is valuable

-AccorHotels have an extensive footprint in Australia, so this offer should be quite easy to take advantage of if you have domestic (or even international) travel planned in the coming months.
+AccorHotels have an extensive footprint in Australia, so this could be quite an easy offer to take advantage of if you have domestic (or even international) travel planned over the next few months.

 You can either use these points for a discount on future stays, or for a transfer to one of their many frequent flyer partners (recommended option).